TobiasHansen/vite-react-ts-starter/README.md

 # ⚡ A personal, opinionated version of a vite-react-ts-starter

-A base template using Vite + React + Typescript + Firebase Auth + React Router
+A base template using Vite + React + Typescript + Firebase Auth + React Router + Mantine

 ## Motivation